Your Delivery Guide

 Find answers to common questions about our services

 ePub: Upload directly to Amazon KDP or any eBook distributor — no special software needed.
 PDFs: Open with any PDF viewer (Adobe Reader, Preview, Chrome).
-InDesign files (.indd): You need Adobe InDesign, but only if you want to make future edits.
+Source File folder (.indd / .idml / Document fonts): You only need Adobe InDesign here, and only if you want to make future edits.
 You don't need InDesign for publishing.

 For your Kindle eBook: upload the ePub file.
 For your KDP paperback: upload the Print-Ready PDF with Bleed.
 Amazon KDP specifically requires the bleed version for print books.